Upstreamness and downstreamness in input-output analysis from local and aggregate information: Summary and Outlook

 \section{Summary and Outlook}

-In this paper, we have presented a robust analytical framework to show that Leontief inverse matrices - and multipliers derived from it - enjoy a high degree of universality.
-The precise details of how the elements of the technology matrix are distributed do not matter much, as long as they do not deviate significantly from the ``homogeneous" (flat) model described in Eq. \eqref{Constantcolumns}, and the total intermediate demand per sector (or the total external demand) is sufficient to provide an accurate estimate of the sector's multipliers.
+In this paper, we have shown that the upstreamness and downstreamness measures introduced in the context of Input-Output analysis at both the inter-sectorial and country level can be faithfully recovered from the knowledge of \emph{aggregate} and \emph{local} information about the I-O table.
+In other words, the precise determination of the elements of the input-output matrix does not matter much, as long as their distribution does not deviate significantly from the ``homogeneous" (flat) model (described in Eq. \eqref{eq:single}), and the total intermediate demand per sector is ordinarily sufficient to provide an accurate estimate of the sector's multipliers.